-We started by trying to eat our own dogfood and conducted user interviews on gamers throughout the office, it turned out though that after performing them inside the office we found they didn’t suffer from the problem as much as we’d hoped.
+We started by trying to eat our own dogfood and conduct user interviews on gamers throughout the office, it turned out though that after performing them inside the office we found they didn’t suffer from the problem as much as we’d hoped.

-I thought back to the most successful problem interviews I’d had after doing 10 years of product design.
+I thought back to the most successful problem interviews I’d had after 10 years of product design.
 When my problem interviews were successful, it was because I spotted first adopters who had suffered from a pain so great that they had cobbled together a piecemeal solution.

 You find the piecemeal solution, you find the first adopters.
 So we looked on facebook groups, discord servers, and we found our first adopters.

 After conducting numerous JTBD interviews we identified the key problems being:

 It was a hassle to look for teammates to play with

 Even when teammates were found they were typically terrible